-The Trust has eight additional surge beds available across the two wards at the Radbourne Unit which are currently being used, bringing the total to 42 beds.
+The Trust has eight additional surge beds available across the two wards at the Radbourne Unit which are currently being used.
 This additional capacity is available for peak periods of demand.

 The Trust has access to additional capacity in Mill Lodge, Sherwood and step-down facilities, as well as out of area beds in those cases that are necessary.
 The plans are that Mill Lodge and Sherwood bed capacity will reduce alongside the opening of the specialist beds, ie PICU and the ECU.